hv0905/hv0905/README.md

 ---

-📔 A new-coming college student in SCUT.
+📔 A new-coming college student in SCUT Software Engineering Academy.

 🚀 Knowing a little about both frontend and backend.
 Focusing on C#, Typescript, knowing a little about Java and C